libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Note: The current Version of Aetherius should be seen as a tech demo to play around with, while it is usable, I constantly make changes to the architecture and updating the scripts may break whatever bot you are talking to.

-I also still need to convert Aetherius to work with Pinecone's new free tier, they have recently removed namespaces.
+I also still need to convert Aetherius to work with Pinecone's new free tier.
 Old Indexes were grandfathered in so previous users can ignore this.
+(I am unsure if this is possible, they both removed namespaces and the ability to delete by metadata.
+I may just move to another solution.
+If anyone has suggestions for a Vector DB with similar functionality, please let me know.)

 **Local Llama-2 Update**